afaisst/skymaker_pythonwrapper/README.md

 - A simulated image is created with zero noise (this image can be stored by setting "delete_noiseless_image" to FALSE (see below).
 - The noiseless image is added to the input image (not that the simulated galaxies/stars will overlap with the real sources on the input image as there is no "avoidance" criteria implemented).

-An example input is also included in "input_example.py".
-Modify and run that script
+An example is included in the script "input_example.py".
+Simply run
 ```
 python input_example.py
 ```
 (Note that I am using Python 3.7, I haven't tested the code with other versions of Python.)

-The add simulated galaxies/stars to an existing image, run
+The simulated galaxies/stars are added to an existing image using the function
 ```
 simulate_to_existing(world_input,image_input)
 ```